China heads into Lunar New Year on shutdown as virus spreads to Europe

 Beijing’s Lama Temple, where people traditionally make offerings for the new year, has closed, as have some other temples and the Forbidden City, the capital’s most famous tourist attraction.

-Film premieres have been postponed and McDonald’s suspended business in five cities in Hubei province.
+Film premieres have been postponed and McDonald’s (MCD.N) suspended business in five cities in Hubei province.

 “There’s so much news, so much data, every 10 minutes there’s an update, it’s frightening, especially for people like us in a severely hit area,” Lily Jin, 30, a resident of Wuhan, told Reuters by phone.